Northeastern University Scholarships (2025–2026)

 Flagship Scholarship FAQs

-Northeastern does not publish numbers, but Dean’s Scholarships are awarded to a larger subset of top admits, while Stamps and Torch cohorts are very small.
-Ujima admits a modest cohort of student leaders.
+Northeastern does not publish numbers, but Dean’s is awarded to a larger subset of top admits, while Stamps and Torch are very small.
+Ujima admits a modest leadership and diversity cohort.

 Do these replace other scholarships?

-Yes.
-Full-cost awards like Stamps and Torch replace other university scholarships.
-Dean’s and Ujima may stack or adjust depending on your overall aid package.
+Yes — full-cost awards like Stamps and Torch replace other university scholarships.
+Dean’s and Ujima may stack or be adjusted for your full aid package.

 Can I apply directly?

 Dean’s and Ujima are automatic from the admitted pool.
-Torch requires a nomination and application.
-Stamps is invitation-only after admission.
+Torch requires a nomination and application (Jan 1 deadline); Stamps is invitation-only after admission.

 Are these only for Massachusetts students?